-Provisions of the Proposed 4(d) Rule for the North Feather DPS and the Central Coast DPS of the Foothill Yellow-Legged Frog
+Provisions of the 4(d) Rules for the North Feather DPS and the Central Coast DPS of the Foothill Yellow-Legged Frog

-This proposed 4(d) rule would provide for the conservation of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog by prohibiting the following activities, except as otherwise authorized or permitted: Import or export; take; possession and other acts with unlawfully taken specimens; delivery, receipt, transportation, or shipment in interstate or foreign commerce in the course of commercial activity; or sale or offer for sale in interstate or foreign commerce.
+The 4(d) rules will provide for the conservation of the North Feather DPS and Central Coast DPS of the foothill vellow-legged frog by prohibiting the following activities, except as otherwise authorized or permitted: import or export; take; possession and other acts with unlawfully taken specimens; delivery, receipt, carriage, transportation, or shipment in interstate or foreign commerce in the course of commercial activity; or sale or offer for sale in interstate or foreign commerce.
 These prohibitions mirror those prohibitions afforded to endangered species under section 9(a)(1) of the Act.